gbgabiola/progress/15-authentication--security/README.md

     - `serializeUser()` Generates a function that is used by Passport to serialize users into the session
     - `deserializeUser()` Generates a function that is used by Passport to deserialize users into the session
     - `register(user, password, cb)` Convenience method to register a new user instance with a given password.
 Checks if username is unique.
+- **level 6**: OAuth 2.0 API
+  - **OAuth (Open Authorization)** is an open standard for token-based authentication and authorization.
+  - allows an end user's account information to be used by third-party services, such as Facebook, Twitter, Google and etc, without exposing the user's password
+  - Why OAuth?
+    1. **Granular Access Levels** can access specific things from the third-party service
+    2. **Read/Read+Write Access**
+    3. **Revoke Access**
+  - How it Works
+    1. **Step 1: Setup Your App** in their developer console and in return will get an app or client ID, then will make their request to third-party service to authenticate our user
+    2. **Step 2: Redirect to Authentication** can give them an option to log in with third-party services
+    3. **Step 3: User Logs In** on the third-party service they chose
+    4. **Step 4: User Grants Permissions** review the permission that our app/site is asking for.
+    5. **Step 5: Receive Authorization Code** from the third-party service you have chosen, and allow us to check to make sure the user actually successfully signed on to third-party service
+    6. **Step 6: Exchange AuthCode for Access Token** and save it into our database, this is valid for a lot longer than the authentication token
+  - `passport-google-oauth20` module lets you authenticate using Google in your Node.js applications.
+By plugging into Passport, Google authentication can be easily and unobtrusively integrated into any application or framework that supports Connect-style middleware, including Express

 ## Resources